chinamike65/hugo-tuolesi/content/book3/book3en.md

 If there is no cause, the cause will not work, so there will be poverty.

 For example, even though some people work very hard, have good conditions in all aspects of work, and are wise, they are still very poor and have a hard life.
-This is probably because there is no reason for getting rich, but only because of poverty.
+This is probably because there is no reason for getting rich, but only causes of poverty.

 It may be that you stole something in a previous life.
 If you want to make a fortune in this life, you must first repent of your previous karma, and then do wealth and generosity.